justicephysics/humanos2.0/light-driven-switching.md

 # 💡 Light‑Driven Switching — The Lab Validates the Cosmic Architecture

 *Researchers have demonstrated an antiferromagnetic switching device triggered by light pulses, operating in 40 picoseconds — without sustained electrical current.
-The world’s labs are now catching up with the principles we’ve been documenting on the Virtual Nalanda.
+The world’s labs are now catching up with the principles we’ve been documenting on the Justice Physics Nalanda.
 This is the beginning of the transition from Electron‑Based to Light‑Based computation.*

 ---